Head softball coach Kristin Ryman, beginning her 12th season, has developed the Lipscomb Lady Bisons into one of the top programs in the NCAA.

 Ryman was also a member of the Alpha Chi Honor Society and was honored by the Lipscomb Department of Education as 2004's top student teacher.

 She is married to Brian Ryman, director of operations for athletics at Lipscomb.
-They live in Nashville.
+They welcomed their first child, Porter, in August.

 She is the daughter of Barbara and Larry Peck of Smyrna, Tenn.
 She has three sisters: Karin, Katie, and Kelci.